-Mother is very thin or does not gain enough weight
+Mother does not gain enough weight

 Some women are small or thin and may stay small or thin during pregnancy.
 That is normal.
 But all pregnant women should steadily gain weight.
 If the mother does not gain enough weight, try to find out why.
 Ask the mother about: